 The history of how the island was formed and the effect this has has on the appearance of the area has led to it being named as a UNESCO Global Geopark.
 Qeshm is part of the huge Zagros mountain range which was formed during a huge buckling and folding of the earth’s crust.
 The sites of geological interest on the island have been protected, preserved and are now increasingly under the care of local communities educated and trained by UNESCO.

-THINGS TO SEE IN QESHM
+THINGS TO DO IN QESHM

-The Hara Mangrove Forest
+Watch birds in Hara Mangrove Forest

 A day trip to the Hara Mangrove forests on Qeshm is a chance to immerse yourself in a fairy tale land of underwater trees, peace, calm waters and bird song.
 The Avicennia Marina tree, known locally as the Hara Tree thrives in the salt water of the mangroves and provides a habitat for a multitude of birds, 220 species in fact, a twitchers paradise!
 Herons, flamingos and pelicans are a common sight.
 An array of reptiles and other strange creatures can also be found in this other-worldly sea wood.